 Surely, you’ve heard of the Pomsky.
 A cross between a Pomeranian and a Husky, this “designer breed” exploded in popularity after one of their photos went viral a few years back.
 Within just a matter of days, it had been shared millions of times online.
 After all, who can say no to a miniature husky?

-Small and fluffy, the dog in the photo looked exactly like what you would expect by combining the two parents—a mini husky.
+Small and fluffy, the dog in the photo looked exactly like what you would expect by combining the two parent breeds — a mini husky.
 For many, it appeared that the Pomsky had inherited the bests of two worlds.
 While it’s true that they’re cute, however, there are a few misconceptions about the breed.
 For one thing, the photo that went viral was not that of a Pomsky, but a Finnish Lapphund (a Spitz dog that can grow up to be over 50 pounds!).
 If that’s the case, what is a Pomsky?

-The breed exploded in popularity after a viral photo made its way onto the internet a few years ago.
+The dog breed exploded in popularity after a viral photo made its way onto the internet a few years ago.

 - Not All Pomskies Stay Small